micmejia/bible-dump/NKJV/Romans/Rom 15.md

 ###### 1
-We then who are strong ought to bear with the [^a]scruples of the weak, and not to please ourselves.
+We then who are strong ought to bear with the scruples of the weak, and not to please ourselves.

 ###### 2
-Let each of us please _his_ neighbor for _his_ good, leading to [^b]edification.
+Let each of us please _his_ neighbor for _his_ good, leading to edification.

 ###### 3
 For even Christ did not please Himself; but as it is written, "The reproaches of those who reproached You fell on Me."

 ###### 4
-For whatever things were written before were written for our learning, that we through the [^c]patience and comfort of the Scriptures might have hope.
+For whatever things were written before were written for our learning, that we through the patience and comfort of the Scriptures might have hope.

 ###### 5
 Now may the God of patience and comfort grant you to be like-minded toward one another, according to Christ Jesus,